mrquincle/kdtree/README.md

 # To do

-This only construct a kd-tree.
+This only constructs a kd-tree.
 To use it for nearest neighbour etc., it will also need to be traversed.

 # Copyright